stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-The component would then be used like so:
+You can use the component like so:

 ```ts
 import React from "react";